hat3ph/my_swaywm_setup/README.md

-my_swaywm_config=yes # set no if just want an empty swaywm setup audio=yes # set no if do not want to use pipewire audio server wireplumber=yes # set no if want to use pulseaudio-utils for pipewire audio management thunar=yes # set no if do not want to use thunar file manager nm=yes # set no if do not want to use network-manager for network interface management nano_config=yes # set no if do not want to configure nano text editor autostart_sway=yes # set no to not autostart swaywm once TUI login
+my_swaywm_config=yes # set no if just want an empty swaywm setup audio=yes # set no if do not want to use pipewire audio server wireplumber=yes # set no if want to use pulseaudio-utils for pipewire audio management extra_pkg=yes # set no if do not want to install the extra packages nm=yes # set no if do not want to use network-manager for network interface management nano_config=yes # set no if do not want to configure nano text editor autostart_sway=yes # set no to not autostart swaywm once TUI
 ```
 ## Login Manager
 SDDM work on sway but I notice it will pull xorg packages as dependency.
 So I just configure to auto run sway after TUI login.